DKSA1/layer/README.md

 # Getting Started

+### Composer

+Get the latest version from master by running this command after your project initialisation

+    composer require rloris/layer:dev-master

 ### Configuration

 First we need to setup our configuration.json file, it should look like this, it's the minimum setup